guard/guard-jasmine/README.md

     :specdoc => :always                           # Specdoc output options, either :always, :never or :failure
                                                   # default: :failure

-With the option set to :always, the specdoc is shown with and without errors in your spec, whereas on with the option set to :never, there is no output at all, instead just a summary of the spec run is shown.
-The default option :failure shows the specdoc when at least one spec failed.
+With the option set to `:always`, the specdoc is shown with and without errors in your spec, whereas on with the option set to `:never`, there is no output at all, instead just a summary of the spec run is shown.
+The default option `:failure` shows the specdoc when at least one spec failed.

 ### System notifications options